Shadow Priest Torghast Guide and Best Anima Powers — Shadowlands 9.0.5

 |50||✓ Ancient Madness||✓ Hungering Void||✓ Surrender to Madness|

-Several of our talents really do not provide much benefit for different amounts of targets that general do not live long, so this build will be very similar to what you are probably running in open world already.
+Several of our talents really do not provide much benefit for different amounts of targets that generally do not live long, so this build will be very similar to what you are probably running in open world already.
 The main talents of this build that really dictate your gameplay are Death and Madness, Misery, and Surrender to Madness.
-If you have these three you are gonna have a great time in Torghast.
+If you have these three you are going to have a great time in Torghast.

 The Level 35 talent row is typically one that you can pick what you prefer, but I would highly suggest you run with Psychic Horror.
-This gives you an extra control ability that comes in handy if you are soloing Torghast and are waiting on that Psychic Scream cooldown.
+This gives you an extra control ability that comes in handy if you are soloing Torghast and are waiting on Psychic Scream's cooldown.

 Best Torghast Covenant / Soulbind / Conduits for Shadow Priest